-At the time of designation the population at risk of developing necrotizing enterocolitis was approximately 1.2 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 55,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, the number of patients at risk of necrotizing enterocolitis was estimated to be approximately 1.2 people in 10,000 in the European Union (EU).
+This was equivalent to a total of around 56,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What methods of prevention are available?

 The condition is treated with surgery if possible (removal of the damaged intestinal tissue).
 There were, however, no products authorised for the prevention of necrotizing enterocolitis in the Community at the time of submission of application for orphan drug designation.